New England Conservatory Policy Against Sexual Misconduct and Other Unlawful Discrimination, Harassment, and Retaliation

-It is the policy of the Conservatory to maintain a work and academic environment for all members of the NEC community that is free of sexual misconduct of any kind and discriminatory actions based on race, color, gender, age, sexual orientation, religion, ethnic or national origin, physical or mental disability, genetic information, veterans’ status, membership in uniformed services, or any other protected status.
+It is the policy of the Conservatory to maintain a work and academic environment for all members of the NEC community that is free of discrimination, harassment and bullying.
+This includes, but is not limited to, discrimination or harassment based on sex, race, color, gender, age, sexual orientation, gender identity, religion, ethnic or national origin, physical or mental disability, genetic information, veterans’ status, and membership in uniformed services.
 Unlawful employment discrimination and sexual misconduct by officers, managers, faculty, supervisors, employees, students, advisors, vendors, clientele, and contractors will not be tolerated.

 Everyone at NEC is expected to conform to NEC’s policies and rules.

-Further, any retaliation against an individual who has complained about sexual misconduct or unlawful discrimination, or retaliation against individuals for cooperating with an investigation of a complaint of sexual misconduct or unlawful discrimination, is similarly unlawful and will not be tolerated.
+Further, any retaliation against an individual who has complained about misconduct, discrimination, bullying or retaliation for having complained is unlawful and will not be tolerated.

 The Conservatory will investigate complaints of violation of this policy.
 Persons who violate this policy will be subject to disciplinary action up to and including termination of employment, suspension, and/or expulsion.